raulniconico/Nuwa0.0.1/README.md

     optim = Optimizer(nn,"minibatchgd",epoch = 1000, lr=1e-4, decay_rate=0.01)

 nn is an **NN** object, "SGD" is the optimize method to use, there are several options for now: "GD", "SGD", "minibatchgd". epoch = epoch numbers and lr the learning rate.

+For testing the trained weight on the testset or other feature data X, use following line:

+    optim.train()
+    optim.predict(X)

 ## <div align="center">Visual class</div>
 Version 0.0.1 provides plotloss() and plotgradientnorm() to plot loss flow and gradient flow.
 More plots available in very soon